 We are subject to certain claims and lawsuits arising in the normal course of business.
 We maintain various insurance coverages to minimize financial risk associated with these claims.
 We have estimated and provided accruals for probable losses and related legal fees associated with certain of our litigation in our consolidated financial statements.
-While we cannot predict the outcome of these proceedings, in our opinion and based on reports of counsel, any liability arising from these matters individually and in the aggregate will not have a material effect on our operating results or financial condition, after giving effect to provisions already recorded.
+While we cannot predict the outcome of these proceedings, in our opinion and based on reports of counsel, any liability arising from these matters individually and in the aggregate will not have a material effect on our operating results or financial condition.